probablykasper/embler/README.md

-# Pakager
+# Embler

 Turn binaries into applications.

-Pakager can be used with `pkg` turn a Node.js project into an app, without having to resort to Electron.
+Embler can be used with `pkg` turn a Node.js project into an app, without having to resort to Electron.
 Useful for making a web interface, or a basic menubar app.

 Supports macOS `app`, `dmg`, `zip` and `tar.gz`. `dmg` requires macOS